victoryamaykin/Trilogy-Tutor-Tracking-Custom-Menu/ReadMe.md

 * You can switch the GmailApp.createDraft() to .sendEmail() instead to skip the drafts folder and send right away.

-* If you run ino any issues, Slack me @victoryamaykin or use the issues tab.
+* If you run into any issues, Slack me @victoryamaykin or use the issues tab.

 **Thanks!**